 Skip to main content

-Four patterns for integrating the API, from lightweight pre-flight checks to full document analysis pipelines.
+Five patterns for integrating structured legal data, from lightweight pre-flight checks to enforcement monitoring pipelines.

 Overview